cmu-sei/juneberry/docs/getting_started.md

 outside the container after the container terminates, due to this relationship with the host filesystem.

 A sample script called `enter_juneberry_container` starts (by default) a **temporary** 'cpudev' container.
-It assumes the lab directory structure described above and must be called from that directory.
+It assumes the lab directory structure described above is assumed to be started from within the current workspace directory, since you can have multiple workspaces in your environment.

-For example, the following command will start an instance of the downloaded CPU-only container from within the _lab-root_ directory:
+For example, the following command will start an instance of the downloaded CPU-only container from within the _workspace_ (i.e. juneberry-example-workspace) directory:

 ```shell script
 juneberry/docker/enter_juneberry_container